 Puma combines many features to create a comfortable running shoe.
 Starting with the shoe’s cushioning, Puma uses EVA injected foam that offers optimal cushioning and support during impact, while still maintaining its light weight.
 The foam is designed to feel like a spring during impact, so the runner can push off in a comfortable, efficient manner.
 The upper also adds to the shoe’s comfort level, as it uses a lightweight, thin, performance

 mesh that wraps the foot in comfort.
 The breathability during hot temperatures and wet conditions also help runners stay comfortable.
 Some runners felt there was not an adequate amount of cushioning and felt uncomfortable during longer runs.
-Reviewers felt that the fit was adequate as there was enough room in the toe box, however some felt that fit of the shoe was a bit snug as it is a narrower option.
-The Bravery also has an OrthoLite foot bed that is cushioned and matches the arch of the foot.
+Reviewers felt that the fit was adequate as there was enough room in the toe box, but some felt that the fit of the shoe was a bit snug as it is a narrower option.
+The Bravery also has an OrthoLite footbed that is cushioned and matches the arch of the foot.
 Reviewers were pleasantly surprised by the shoe’s fit and comfort.
 Overall, the shoe rates above average for comfort.

 choices.
 With some bold and neutral color options, this shoe appeals to many different preferences.
 The Bravery utilizes a heather graphic print that many felt enhanced the style of the shoe.
-The sleek design is appealing to runners and non-runners alike, as some have bought as a lifestyle option as well.
+The sleek design is appealing to runners and non-runners alike, as some have bought it as a lifestyle option as well.

 The Puma Bravery boasts that the components and technologies are durable.
-The shoe’s outsole uses a high quality rubber compound that sustains the shoe’s form during abrasion, and wear and tear on tougher surfaces.
+The shoe’s outsole uses a high-quality rubber compound that sustains the shoe’s form during abrasion, and wear and tear on tougher surfaces.

 The shoe’s EVA foam and flex grooves also contribute to the shoe’s durability.
 While Puma touts the Bravery as a highly durable shoe, some reviewers had issues with the fabric on the upper.
-Depending on the amount of miles that are put on the shoe will depend on the wear that the upper goes through.
+Depending on the number of miles that are put on the shoe will depend on the wear that the upper goes through.
 Overall, the shoe rates average for durability.

 The Puma Bravery offers many protective features.
 Starting with the outsole that is made up of a durable, rubber compound called Evertrack.
 It protects the foot during impact from road debris and tougher surfaces that could hurt the foot, while also keeping it secure.
 Puma has designed the outsole to have a liberal amount of rubber on the forefront and heel areas for added protection.
 The upper unit uses a performance mesh that protects the foot, while the traditional lacing system keeps the foot secure.
 Reviewers did have an issue with the upper fabric ripping during high wear, so this could be an issue depending on where and how often the shoe is worn.
 The shoe’s midsole foam cushioning, which is abrasion-resistant, also offers an element of protection, keeping the foot safe and comfortable throughout impact.
 Overall, the shoe rates average for protection.

 The Puma Bravery is a responsive shoe with an 8mm drop.
 With a midsole that uses EVA foam, runners described the shoe as having a springy feel during impact, allowing the wearer to have more energy.
 The shoe’s flex grooves on the forefront of the Bravery are designed to allow for flexibility as the foot moves, while following the natural curvature of the foot and helping during toe-off.
-The shoe’s Evertrack outsole uses a liberal amount of rubber to protect from abrasive surfaces, however it does not impact the shoe’s responsiveness.
-This lightweight shoe is designed to move with the foot naturally, while keeping it comfortable.
+The shoe’s Evertrack outsole uses a liberal amount of rubber to protect from abrasive surfaces, although it does not impact the shoe’s responsiveness.
+This lightweight shoe is designed to move with the foot naturally while keeping it comfortable.
 Overall, the Puma Bravery ranks above average for responsiveness.

 The Puma Bravery has several features that contribute to the support within the shoe.
 The Bravery’s outsole uses Evertrack technology, a rubber compound that is applied liberally to the sole of the shoe, helping the runner feel supported during impact.
 The shoe’s midsole uses EVA foam for a cushioned, supported experience that supports the underfoot.
 The flexible, supportive midsole provides a soft, springy feeling while averting shock.
 Some reviewers did feel like there needed to be more cushioning for longer runs.
-The Bravery also has an OrthoLite foot bed that is cushioned and matches the arch of the foot, supporting the foot.
+The Bravery also has an OrthoLite footbed that is cushioned and matches the arch of the foot, supporting the foot.
 Overall, this neutral shoe offers an adequate amount of support to runners.

 The Puma Bravery is made for road running.
 The shoe’s outsole is designed with a strong rubber outsole to combat the debris and tough surfaces often encountered on the roam.
 Combined with the shoe’s abrasion-resistant foam injected midsole, the flex grooves help provide a strong amount of traction on the road.
 Overall, the Puma Bravery is average when it comes to traction.